Last updated: July 15, 2024

 Did you know that there is about 1.3 billion dollars in unclaimed refund in the U.S. for the tax year 2017 alone?
 Yours might also be there, sitting and waiting for you.
 If you drive a car for a business purpose, there’s a good chance you are eligible for a mileage tax deduction on your federal income tax return, up to 3 years in retrospect.

-In this article, we’ll show you some vital points for your bulletproof business mileage deduction and also how to track mileage for work.
+In this article, we’ll show you some vital points for your bulletproof business mileage deduction and also how to log miles for taxes.

 What’s Your Situation?